Timofon/Fundamentals-of-matrix-computing/README.md

 # Fundamentals-of-matrix-computing
-Homework on the course "Fundamentals of matrix computing"
+Homeworks on the course "Fundamentals of matrix computing"

 ## Implemented algorithms of matrix computing such as